Britons face higher energy bills as SSE lifts tariffs

 "Upward pressures on the cost of supply, which include non-commodity costs, make tariff increases necessary to protect supply margins in what remains a challenging operating environment."

-Energy supplier E.ON promised not to raise tariffs until the end of the year, but Centrica, EDF Energy, RWE npower and Scottish Power are likely to make announcements on rate changes soon.
+Energy supplier E.ON (EONGn.DE) promised not to raise tariffs until the end of the year, but Centrica (CNA.L), EDF Energy (EDF.PA), RWE npower (RWEG.DE) and Scottish Power (IBE.MC) are likely to make announcements on rate changes soon.

 SSE said its customers on dual fuel deals paying by direct debit will fork out an extra 102 pounds per year from this winter, a rise it said was due to higher costs for distributing energy and government-imposed schemes and more expensive wholesale prices.